okta/okta.github.io/_source/_posts/2019-07-17-monitoring-with-actuator.md

 ## Add Test Controller to the Spring Boot App

-It’s a good practice to add a simple controller for testing the authentication flow.
+It's a good practice to add a simple controller for testing the authentication flow.
 By default, access will only be allowed to authenticated users.

 ```Java
 @Controller